krb5/krb5/doc/admin/conf_files/krb5_conf.rst

 section header.
 Starting in release 1.17, files are read in alphanumeric order; in previous releases, they may be read in any order.

+Placing a '\*' after the closing bracket of a section name indicates that the section is *final*, meaning that if the same section appears again later, it will be ignored.
+A subsection can be marked as final by placing a '\*' after either the tag name or the closing brace.
+A relation can be marked as final by placing a '\*' after the tag name.
+Prior to release 1.22, only sections and subsections can be marked as final, and the flag only causes values to be ignored if they appear in later files specified in **KRB5_CONFIG**, not if they appear later within the same file or an included file.

 The krb5.conf file can specify that configuration should be obtained from a loadable module, rather than the file itself, using the